LoQIStar/ML-Challenge-BenA-submission/part1/part1-submission-quantization-report.md

 - Number of Transformer Layers: 12

 #### Data Preparation
-We implemented a robust data pipeline for the Tiny ImageNet dataset, incorporating:
+I implemented a robust data pipeline for the Tiny ImageNet dataset, incorporating:

 - Center cropping to 224x224 pixels
 - Normalization using ImageNet statistics